 The area to the right of the map shows the total number of end-user sessions for your pods.
 This total includes connected, active, and idle sessions.
 It then lists the pods with the number of sessions for each.
 Hovering on a pod in the list opens the information pop-up on the map for the location where that pod is located.
-For Horizon pods, the pod name is a link that you can click to launch Horizon Console for that pod's Horizon Connection Server, as described in Launch Horizon Console as a Cloud Service.
+For Horizon pods, the pod name is a link that you can click to launch Horizon Console for that pod's Horizon Connection Server, as described in Launch Horizon Console as a Control Plane Service.
 Clicking on the VIEW link at the bottom of the pod list opens a page to see more detailed data.
 That page provides various sorting and filtering options, and contains charts that depict session-related data based on the selected sorting and filtering options.

 Dashboard - Utilization Area

-The Utilization area on the dashboard's main overview displays interactive graphs that depict the system's calculation of the utilization of your pod fleet's resources, aggregated by pod type.
+The Utilization area on the dashboard's main overview displays interactive graphs that depict the system's calculation of the real-time utilization of your pod fleet's resources, aggregated by pod type.
 The system's calculation and meaning of the utilization data that it depicts in these graphs varies depending on the pod type.
-You can interact with each graph by clicking and hovering to see more details.
+You can interact with each graph by clicking to see more details.

 - Horizon Cloud pods in Microsoft Azure — the pod-manager-based pod type